NLnetLabs/rpki-doc/source/krill/running.rst

 Admin Token
 -----------

-You will need to generate your own secret token (password) before you can run krill.
-If you do not supply a token, Krill will refuse to start and complain with the following message:
+You will need to generate your own secret token before you can run Krill.
+If you do not supply a token, it will refuse to start and complain with the following
+message:

 .. code-block:: text

    You MUST provide a value for the master API key, either by setting "auth_token" in the config file, or by setting the KRILL_AUTH_TOKEN environment variable.

 There is no default token, because we want to avoid that people run with default passwords.
-So, make up a nice one, and either add it to your config file, or use the ENV variable if you prefer.
+So, make up a nice one, and either add it to your config file, or use the ``ENV`` variable if you prefer.

 Proxy and HTTPS
 ---------------

 Krill uses HTTPS and refuses to do plain HTTP.
 In theory Krill should be able to use a key pair and corresponding certificate signed by a web TA.
 However, this is untested.

 By default Krill will generate a 2048 bit RSA key and self-signed certificate when it's first started.

-We recommend, at least for now, that you run Krill with this default, and use a proxy server such as nginx if you intend to make Krill available to the internet.
-Industry standard proxy servers such as nginx are much better suited to deal with the sometimes-not-so-well-meaning people on the internet, and implement best practices regarding HTTPS.
+We recommend, at least for now, that you run Krill with this default, and use a proxy server such as Nginx if you intend to make Krill available to the internet.
+Industry standard proxy servers such as Nginx are much better suited to deal with the sometimes-not-so-well-meaning people on the internet, and implement best practices regarding HTTPS.

 Also, setting up a widely accepted HTTPS certificate, e.g. through Let's Encrypt, is well documented for these servers.

 Minimal Configuration
 ---------------------

 Krill uses defaults that are sensible for development.
 Some of these may also be fine if you are testing Krill locally.
 However you should review the following.

 Public IP and Port
 """"""""""""""""""